How Bay Hills Church Transformed Its Brand & Belief

 03

 Once the Belief Framework was defined, it was time to bring it to life.
 A strong brand doesn’t just talk—it proves its conviction in everything it does.
+For Bay Hills Church, that meant creating a verbal and visual identity that aligned every message, image, and experience with their core belief.

 01. Verbal Identity: A Messaging System Rooted in Belief

-We developed a Verbal Identity System that ensured every sermon, website page, and social media post clearly reflected Bay Hills’ conviction.
+A church’s words should be as powerful as its belief.
+We developed a Verbal Identity System to ensure that every sermon, website page, and social media post reinforced Bay Hills’ conviction.

-• Website copy structured around conviction
+→ Website copy structured around conviction.

-Positioning Statement: “For people who’ve exhausted their hope in things that promise life, Bay Hills is a church that roots them in the only thing that brings real joy and flourishing: a relationship with Jesus.”
+• Positioning Statement: “For people who’ve exhausted their hope in things that promise life, Bay Hills is a church that roots them in the only thing that brings real joy and flourishing: a relationship with Jesus.”

 02. Visual Identity: A Brand That Expresses Belief